 3. W.R.
 Corliss (comp.), Archeological Anomalies: Small artifacts, Glen Arm, MD: Sourcebook Project, 2003, pp. 209-10.

 4. A. Hyatt Verrill, Old Civilizations of the New World, New York: New Home Library, 1942 (1929), pp. 12-13; www.britannica.com/EBchecked/topic/546589/Siriono.

 1. ‘Scientific evidence for pre-Columbian transoceanic voyages to and from the Americas’, pp. 42-3, 199-200; Columbus Was Last, pp. 127-8.

-2. John Gallagher, ‘An old map and some chicken bones terrify archaeologists’, in Joseph (ed.), Unearthing Ancient America, pp. 222-5.
+2. John Gallagher, ‘An old map and some chicken bones terrify archaeologists’, in Frank Joseph (ed.), Unearthing Ancient America: The lost sagas of conquerors, castaways, and scoundrels, Franklin Lakes, NJ: New Page Books, 2008, pp. 222-5.

 3. ‘Scientific evidence for pre-Columbian transoceanic voyages to and from the Americas’, pp. 13-14, 165-72; Voyages of the Pyramid Builders, pp. 137-40.

 5. ‘Scientific evidence for pre-Columbian transoceanic voyages to and from the Americas’, pp. 9-10, 66-8.